Scrum (project management): Daily scrum

-Each day during a sprint, the developers hold a daily scrum (often conducted standing up) with specific guidelines, and which may be facilitated by a scrum master.
+Each day during a sprint, the developers hold a daily scrum (often conducted standing up) with specific guidelines, which may be facilitated by a scrum master.
 Daily scrum meetings are intended to be less than 15 minutes in length, taking place at the same time and location daily.
 The purpose of the meeting is to announce progress made towards the sprint goal and issues that may be hindering the goal, without going into any detailed discussion.
 Once over, individual members can go into a 'breakout session' or an 'after party' for extended discussion and collaboration.
 Scrum masters are responsible for ensuring that team members use daily scrums effectively or, if team members are unable to use them, providing alternatives to achieve similar outcomes.

 Post-sprint events

 Conducted at the end of a sprint, a sprint review is a meeting that has a team share the work they've completed with stakeholders and liaise with them on feedback, expectations, and upcoming plans.
 At a sprint review completed deliverables are demonstrated to stakeholders.
 The recommended duration for a sprint review is one hour per week of sprint.

 A sprint retrospective is a separate meeting that allows team members to internally analyze the strengths and weaknesses of the sprint, future areas of improvement, and continuous process improvement actions.